 - SQ First Class: Cancellation fee doubled to S$260 (USD203)

-I hold Singapore Airlines tickets in the standard Economy fare category.
+I hold Singapore Airlines tickets for standard Economy.
 What is the cancellation fee for me?

 In our knowledge, the revised cancellation fee policy does not affect non-refundable Lite and Standard fares in Economy.
 Yet, it is recommended you check directly with the airline or Indian Eagle, your trusted travel-booking partner.